gmmoliveira/xgboost_gpu/README.md

 			):
 '''
 Predicts the output for the input features X using the 'xgb_model' running on the GPU.
 Please, note my tests have
-	shown much greater performance when executing the predictions over the CPU rather than the GPU based on an input features array X of shape (10 ** 7, 10).
+	shown greater performance when executing the predictions over the CPU rather than the GPU based on an input features array X of shape (10 ** 7, 10).

 :param xgb_model: a dask XGBoost model to use for predictions